miurla/morphic/README.md

 - To disable the limiter entirely, set `LIMITER=false` in the SearXNG service environment variables.
 - For production use, consider adjusting the `SEARXNG_SECRET_KEY` to a secure, randomly generated value.
 - The `SEARXNG_IMAGE_PROXY` option allows SearXNG to proxy image results, enhancing privacy.
 Set to `true` to enable this feature.
+- Set `SEARXNG_DEFAULT_DEPTH` to 'basic' or 'advanced' to control the default search depth.

 #### Troubleshooting